 Moving Forward with a Transplant

 If the team recommends a transplant, your child will be placed on the national waiting list as soon as possible.
 There are four steps to this process:

 - Approval by the Cincinnati Children's medical review board

 - Approval by the Ohio Solid Organ Transplantation Consortium (OSOTC)

 - Additional financial approval from your child’s insurance company

 - Relocation to the Cincinnati area

-Your information will then be sent to the United Network of Organ Sharing (UNOS) and the local institutional member of UNOS, LifeCenter.
-Your care manager will let you know when this process is complete and answer any questions you may have.
+Your information will then be sent to the United Network of Organ Sharing (UNOS).
+Your transplant coordinator will let you know when this process is complete and answer any questions you may have.